Deeper into Venice

 With its maze of canals, iconic landmarks, and the shimmering lagoon in the background, Venice offers a rooftop panorama like no other.

-Taking it all in from above is a unique experience — and Venice has no shortage of breathtaking viewpoints: from the most iconic, the Campanile di San Marco, to the best-value view at San Giorgio Maggiore, and the only true 360° panorama from the terrace of Palazzo Pisani.
+Taking it all in from above is a truly unique experience - and Venice has no shortage of breathtaking viewpoints.

-We cover them all — plus a couple of surprises in between — so you can pick your favorite and maybe save a few for next time.
+We cover each viewpoint in detail - along with a few surprises along the way - so you can pick your favorites and maybe save a few for next time.

 Keep unveiling Venice

-As part of our Venice Unveiled series, we're revealing the city in layers — from iconic sights, perfect for first-time visitors, to hidden corners, awaiting returning explorers.
+As part of our Venice Unveiled series, we're revealing the city in layers - from iconic sights for first-timers to insider favorites for those who've been before.

 Classic VeniceFind your Venice